realworldocaml/book/en/14-async-draft.md

 # Concurrent Programming with Async

-When you start building OCaml code that interfaces with external systems, you'll need to handle many concurrent operations.
-A web server sending a large file to many clients, or a GUI waiting for a mouse click are both applications of this sort.
-These applications need to track controls threads that block waiting for data, how to wake them up in response to new data, and do so efficiently across thousands of connections.
+When you start building OCaml code that interfaces with external systems, you'll soon need to handle concurrent operations.
+A web server sending a large file to many clients, or a GUI waiting for a mouse click are examples of applications that need to keep track of multiple threads.
+These threads can block waiting for input, and the runtime system has to wake them up in response to new data, and do so efficiently across thousands of connections.

 In some programming languages such as Java or C#, you've probably used preemptive system threads.
-Javascript is single-threaded, and an application must register function callbacks to be triggered upon an external event (such as a timeout or browser click).
+Other languages such as Javascript are single-threaded, and an application must register function callbacks to be triggered upon an external event (such as a timeout or browser click).
 Both mechanisms have tradeoff: preemptive threads can be memory hungry and require careful locking, but events quickly descend into a maze of callbacks that are hard to read and debug.

 The Async library offers an interesting hybrid that lets you write straight-line blocking OCaml code that scales very well.
 Async internally converts this code into a single event loop.  ``Threads'' in Async are normal OCaml heap-allocated values, without any runtime magic, and their number is limited only by your available main memory.

-Lets begin by constructing some a simple TCP client.
+Lets begin by constructing a simple thread.
 Async follows the Core convention and provides an `Async.Std` that provides threaded variants of many standard library functions.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # require "async.unix" ;;